52 Things That Can Make Your Home Look More Expensive

 Add visual space with a mirror or two

 Your eyes—and potential buyers’ eyes—will be tricked into thinking a space is larger than it actually is with some sneaky mirror placement.
 Large mirrors will reflect the room back, making it appear more spacious—even twice its actual size.
+This floor-length mirror could do the trick.
 It’s also one of 19 clever decorating tips to make a small bathroom appear bigger.

 Get rid of something super old or ugly